Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Results

-Data for $J_{ren}(p,\mu)$ for various volumes are presented in \Fig{fig:gdf_ren_2p3} for $\beta=2.3$ and in \Fig{fig:gdf_ren_2p4} for $\beta=2.4$.
-To see the finite volume effects in more detail we fitted the data at $\beta=2.3$ for $aL \simeq7$~fm and at $\beta=2.4$ for $aL \simeq5$~fm with a fitting function of the form \beq f_J(p) = \frac{b_1}{(p^2)^\kappa} + \frac{b_2 p^2}{p^2 + m_{gh}^2} \eeq (see \Tab{tab:fit_ghost}).
+First let us discuss the finite volume effects for the renormalized ghost dressing function $J_{ren}(p,\mu)$.
+The data for various volumes are presented in \Fig{fig:gdf_ren_2p3} for $\beta=2.3$ and in \Fig{fig:gdf_ren_2p4} for $\beta=2.4$.
+To present the finite volume effects in more detail we fitted the data at $\beta=2.3$ for $aL \simeq 7$~fm and at $\beta=2.4$ for $aL \simeq 5$~fm with a fitting function of the form \beq f_J(p) = \frac{b_1}{\hat{p}^{2\kappa}} + \frac{b_2 \hat{p}^2}{1 + \hat{p}^2} \eeq with the dimensionless rescaled momentum $\hat{p} \equiv p/m_{gh}$ (see \Tab{tab:fit_ghost}).
 This ansatz, while describing the data reasonably well within the given momentum range, will not be applicable in the IR limit, when we assume that $J(p)$ exhibits an inflection point and bends to a finite value $J(0)$.
-The latter was reported for $SU(2)$~\cite{Bornyakov:2008yx} at $\beta=2.20$ on larger lattice sizes ($40^4$) than considered here.

 In the right panels of \Fig{fig:gdf_ren_2p3} and \Fig{fig:gdf_ren_2p4}, respectively, the relative deviations from the fit function are shown for $\beta=2.3$ and $\beta=2.4$, respectively.
-One can see that for both $\beta$ values finite volume effects for lattices even with $aL \simeq3$~fm are small (less than 1\%) for momenta $|p|\, \ageq \, 0.6$ GeV.
+One can see that for both $\beta$ values finite volume effects for lattices even with $aL \simeq 3$~fm are small (less than 1\%) for momenta $|p|\, \ageq \, 0.6$ GeV.